 In data analysis practice, irregularity is a recognized data characteristic, and practitioners deal with it heuristically.

 - IGNORE: IGNORE the irregularity in the times and treat the data as if it were regular.

 - RESAMPLE: RESAMPLE using a lower sampling rate.
 The reduction simplifies the problem to one that has already been thoroughly analyzed and for which many approaches are available.

 Note: For a price time series, down-sampling requires taking the last observation in the new sample period.
 For this strategy’s log return, the re-sampled return is the cumulative return of all periods in the original sample periods./p>

 - INTERPOLATE: Interpolate the intermediate missing values and convert the series to one with equally spaced sampling times.
 While this is a reasonable heuristic for dealing with missing values, the Interpolation in Excel process typically results in a significant bias (e.g. smoothing of the data) that changes the dynamics of the process, thus these models cannot be applied if the data is truly unequally spaced.

 - Kernel Smoothing

-- Brownian Bridging: A number of authors have suggested using continuous time diffusion processes to find missing values.
+- Brownian Bridging: A number of authors have suggested using continuous-time diffusion processes to find missing values.
 In principle, to interpolate a missing value, we assume a Brownian motion between the values immediately prior to and after the non-missing observations.

-Note: As of the date of this issue, NumXL does not support the Brownian bridging Interpolation in Excel method.
+Note: As of the date of this issue, NumXL does not support the Brownian bridging Interpolation in the Excel method.

 Solution II - Use unequally-spaced time series Models